stephansanders/learning_git/README.md

 ## Basic Git Workflow

+The following is a walk-through of your basic Git workflow.
+It's composed of these section

+1. Installation
+2. Creating a git project from scratch
+3. Adding the first file
+4. Making a second commit
+5. Making use of history
+6. Making use of (distant) history
+7. Returning to our 3-line version

+which will teach the basics of repository creation, repository structure, making changes to files and writing snapshots, and reverting to versions from history.

+### Installation

 The first thing you'll need is a copy of Git on your machine.
 The following links point to installs for Mac, Windows, and Linux.

 * [Git for Mac](http://git-scm.com/download/mac)